Actor Michael Caine, 85, On His Long Career: 'The Alternative Was A Factory'

 On meeting Sir Laurence Olivier, and how Caine prefers to be addressed

 I was doing a picture with him called Sleuth.
 And we had to rehearse for two weeks before and I'd never met him.
 And he was Lord Olivier.
-And before we actually met I got a letter from him saying, "It's occurred to me that you may be wondering how to address me when we meet."
+And before we actually met, I got a letter from him saying, "It's occurred to me that you may be wondering how to address me when we meet."
 And then he said, "After the handshake, I will be Larry forever." ...
 And I will be Michael forever.

 On being evacuated from London during World War II at age 6